shermp/kobo-rclone/README.md

 On the main memory of your Kobo (`/mnt/onboard`), create the directory `.adds/kobo-rclone`

 Copy the `rclone` and `krclone` binaries to the `kobo-rclone` directory on the Kobo.
+Also copy the included `krclone-cfg.toml` to this directory.

-Rclone require a configuration file. kobo-rclone is configured to use `rclone.conf` in the `kobo-rclone` directory.
+Rclone require a configuration file.
+By default, kobo-rclone is configured to use `rclone.conf` in the `kobo-rclone` directory.
 This file may be generated on the Kobo, or your development PC.
 To generate on the Kobo:
 ```
 # cd /mnt/onboard/.adds/kobo-rclone
 # ./rclone config --config "./rclone.conf"
 ```
 follow the interactive prompts for your cloud provider.
 I have currently tested with SFTP.
-Note kobo-rclone is currently configured to use the root of whatever 'cloud' directory you set up.
-This could be made configurable later.
+Note, by default kobo-rclone is configured to use the root of whatever 'cloud' directory you set up.

+To alter some default configurations, feel free to modify the `krclone-cfg.toml`, according to the instructions in the file.

 ## Runing kobo-rclone
 Running kobo-rclone is currently a simple affair.
 From telnet/SSH: